 4) What is the best way to reach you?

-You can visit the contact us section of our website and call either our Florida or Georgia phone numbers, depending on where you’re located, anytime.
+You can visit the contact us section of our website and call our Florida phone number, depending on where you’re located, anytime.

 5) I’m not sure if I can afford a lawyer?